coder-selvarajan/ios-knowledgebase/iOSdev/CodeSigning.md

     - For internal development purpose
   - Ad-Hoc
     - Uses distribution certificate
-    - Limited to 100 supported devices)
+    - Limited to 100 supported devices
   - Enterprise
     - No limit to number of supported devices
   - App Store
     - Used for both Test Flight and App Store
     - Uses the distribution certificate
-    - Wont have devices section because it can be used on any device
+    - Wont have devices section since it can be installed in any device
 - Profiles on disk: `Library > Mobile Devices > Provisioning Profiles`
   - Select a profile file and hit space to open the info of app id, certificates, entitlements & devices.